A note on robust convex risk measures: Introduction

 \section{Introduction}

 The theory of risk measures in mathematical finance has become mainstream, especially since the landmark paper of \cite{Artzner1999}.
-For a comprehensive review, see the books of \cite{Delbaen2012} and \cite{Follmer2016}.
-A risk measure is a functional $\rho$ over some set $\cal{X}$ of random variables (see below formal definitions of the concepts exposed in this introduction), where $\rho(X)$ is then the monetary value for the risk of $X$.
+A risk measure is a functional defined on some set of random variables that represents the monetary value of the risk.
+Knightian uncertainty is critical to risk management because it limits perfect knowledge of distributions.
+In this context, decision-makers face the consequences of their risk assessments with partial knowledge of probabilities and random variables.

-Knightian uncertainty is a very important risk management feature because it prevents perfect information from being attained.
-In this setup, decision-makers face the consequences of their risk assessments under partial information.
-Thus, considering uncertainty sets to determine the value of a risk measure allows us to make robust decisions.
-For risk measures, in order to deal with such uncertainty, it is usual to consider a worst-case approach, i.e., by considering a risk measure $\rho^{WC}$ that is a point-wise supremum of a base risk measure $\rho$ over some uncertainty set.

-A usual stream is linked to scenarios, where $\rho^{WC}(X)=\sup_{\mathbb{Q}\in\mathcal{Q}}\rho_\mathbb{Q}(X)$, and thus robustness is over probability chosen, as considered in \cite{Wang2018}, \cite{Bellini2018} and \cite{Fadina2023}, for instance.
-A more general possibility is to deal with uncertainty over the choice of the risk measure, as in \cite{Righi2019} and \cite{Wang2023} for instance, where $\rho^{WC}(X)=\sup_{i\in\mathcal{I}}\rho_i(X)$.
-In both cases, the uncertainty set is fixed for any $X\in\mathcal{X}$; thus, the analysis is well documented.
-For instance, the penalty term for $\rho^{WC}$, a key feature in the literature of risk measures computed as the convex conjugate, is given as the lower semicontinuous convex envelope of $\inf_{i\in\mathcal{I}}\alpha_{\rho_i}$, i.e., the point-wise infimum of the individual penalty terms.
+For risk measures, to deal with such uncertainty, it is customary to consider a worst-case approach, which involves a risk measure that is a point-wise supremum of a base risk measure over a specified uncertainty set.
+A common approach is linked to scenarios, indicating that robustness is related to the chosen probability, as discussed in \cite{Wang2018}, \cite{Bellini2018}, and \cite{Fadina2023}, \cite{miao2025robust}, for instance.
+A more general possibility is to address uncertainty about the choice of the risk measure, as in \cite{Righi2019} and \cite{Wang2023}, for instance.
+In both cases, the uncertainty set remains fixed for any point in the domain; therefore, the analysis is well documented.
+For instance, the penalty term, a key feature in the literature of risk measures computed as the convex conjugate, is given as the lower semicontinuous convex envelope of the point-wise infimum of the individual penalty terms.

-A more intricate setup regards uncertainty regarding the random variables and how they affect risk measures.
-It is a prominent topic in the mainstream literature since it is linked to model uncertainty and risk.
-In this case, the uncertainty depends on the random variables as where $\mathcal{U}_X$ is the uncertainty set specific for $X$.
-Thus, by varying $X$, there is a variation on the set where the supremum is taken.
-This approach is very relevant for distributionally robust optimization.
-See \cite{Esfahani2018} for a detailed discussion.
+A more intricate set-up involves uncertainty about the random variables and how they affect risk measures, which are closely linked to the uncertainty and risk of the model.
+In this case, the uncertainty depends on the random variables, since there are uncertainty sets specific to any point in the domain.
+In this paper, we refine and generalize closed forms for worst-case law invariant convex risk measures uncertainty sets based on: i) closed balls under $p$-norms and Wasserstein distance; and ii) mean and variance.
+We also obtain a characterization for the argmax of the worst-case problem in both cases.